 Branded content is designed to target specific demographics, customers, or employees.
-Just because it’s “corporate” communications doesn’t mean it has to be unimaginative.
+I believe that “corporate” communications doesn’t mean concepts have to be unimaginative.
 There is no rule that says an employee engagement video can’t be unique, a company narrative can’t be emotional, or a facility tour can’t be entertaining.
 If there was such a rule, I’d be breaking it every day.
-I listen to the needs and objectives of the client, and write content that is designed to exceed expectations.
-I make it a habit to produce detailed storyboards, so every decision maker has a chance to approve the creative direction before shooting begins.
+I take pride in listening to the needs and objectives of the client, and writing content that is designed to exceed expectations.
+I make it a habit to produce detailed storyboards, so every decision maker has a chance to approve the creative direction before shooting or animation begins.
 I’ve been fortunate to develop content for financial firms, across health care, in the industrial space, and for a myriad of Fortune 500 brands.
-Clients have included: Nielsen, Sprint, Hertz, SONIC Restaurants, Aetna, Buffalo Wild Wings, DuPont, and many more.
+Clients have included: Nielsen, Sprint, Hertz, SONIC Restaurants, Caris Life Sciences, Aetna, Buffalo Wild Wings, DuPont, and many more.

-Today’s tighter budgets have forced clients to hire producers who can wear many hats.
-I believe my background of experience lends itself to the changing needs of the industry.
+Today’s tighter budgets have forced clients to contract producers who can wear many hats.
+I believe my experience lends itself to the changing needs of the industry.
 Back in 1994, I served as a post-production producer, where I became familiar with every aspect of the video post-production process, from estimates and rough editing to color correction and audio post.
 In 1996 I launched a music company and served as an executive producer for a wide range of music pieces and radio commercials.
-I’ve produced motion graphics projects firm for a bit, getting to know the possibilities within Cinema 4D, After Effects, and other programs.
-Finally, I’ve served as an executive producer on dozens of productions.
+I ran a motion graphics projects firm for a bit, getting to know the possibilities within Cinema 4D, After Effects, and other programs.
+Finally, I’ve served as an executive producer on dozens of live-action productions.
 I have years of experience casting, finding the right locations, and contracting the best crews for every project.

 EDITING | SHOOTING | GRAPHICS